cpeter/CHIP-SDK/README.md

 If everything passed, your C.H.I.P. is ready to go!
 Have fun!

-## Flash a C.H.I.P. with Debian
+## Flash a C.H.I.P. with Debian + GUI

-Flashing C.H.I.P with Debian is very similar to flashing with buildroot.
-Actually, you only have to add the parameter `-d` to the `chip-update-firmware.sh` command.
-Just log in to the virtual machine again and start from our *trusty* prompt:

-    vagrant@vagrant-ubuntu-trusty-32:~$

-Follow these steps to flash your C.H.I.P with debian:

-    cd ~/CHIP-tools
+Along with the instructions above, to flash our Debian image with the official C.H.I.P.
+GUI, you'll have to insert another option into the command.
+The `-g` flag will pull in Debian with a GUI-based version of the image.

+    ./chip-update-firmware.sh -g

+## Flash a C.H.I.P. with Buildroot

-    ./chip-update-firmware.sh -d -f
+    ./chip-update-firmware.sh -b

-The flashing script will boot CHIP automatically for the first time, login and power off CHIP to make sure everything went well.
-This may take a while - please be patient.

-If everything went OK, you can now power up your CHIP again and connect by typing:

-    screen /dev/ttyACM0 115200

 You can login to CHIP as **chip** or if you feel more powerful as **root**.
 In both cases the password is **chip**.

-## Flash a C.H.I.P. with Debian + GUI

-Along with the instructions above, to flash our Debian image with the official C.H.I.P.
-GUI, you'll have to insert another two options into the command.
-The `-b` flag informs the flashing script that a build branch will be specified, and `stable-gui` will pull in a long-tested version of the image.

-    ./chip-update-firmware.sh -d -b stable-gui -f

 ## To Flash C.H.I.P. with your own custom buildroot image...